LangChain Certification & Academy Guide: Is It Worth It? (2026)

 Introduction to LangGraph (Flagship Course)

+Early LangChain made agents unpredictable — give an LLM a set of tools and hope for the best.
+LangGraph fixes that by turning agent workflows into controllable graphs.
 This is the primary course and the main reason to use LangChain Academy.
 LangGraph is LangChain's framework for building stateful, multi-step AI agents — and it addresses many criticisms of earlier LangChain versions.

 What You'll Learn